A Markov model for factorisation of iterated cubic polynomials: Markov groups for combined critical orbit of length 1

-\item We want to study the cycle data of $K_nx_n^i.$ We notice that $K_nx_{n}^i=H_nx_{n}^i\sqcup H_nz_{n}x_{n}^i\sqcup H_nz_{n}^{x_n}x_{n}^i\sqcup H_nz_{n}^{x_n^2}x_{n}^i.$ We compute for a general coset $g$ the element $H_ngx_n.$
+\item We want to study the cycle data of $K_nx_n^i.$ We notice that $K_nx_{n}^i=H_nx_{n}^i\sqcup H_nz_{n}x_{n}^i\sqcup H_nz_{n}^{x_n}x_{n}^i\sqcup H_nz_{n}^{x_n^2}x_{n}^i.$ We compute for a general coset $g$ the element $H_ngx_n,$

 \begin{remark} We make a remark that it is going to be used several times.
 If we have an automorphism $\sigma$ acting as a $ 3-$cycle on the first level, then we know that our automorphism has a disjoint cycle decomposition into cycles of length multiples of $3.$ Then we can compute $\sigma^3$ and $\sigma^3_k$ would be the same for $k=0,1,2.$ This action is the same in the three parts of the tree given by the vertices on the first level.
-Moreover, the cycle data of each part is the same as the one of $\sigma$, but the length of cycles is divided by $3.$ We can visualize this in each of the disjoint cycles of $x_n,$ the fact that the action in the first level is $(0,1,2)$ means that the first corresponds to vertices of the form $0v$ the second of vertices of the form $1v$ and the third $2v.$ We visualize this effect in the following diagram given a cycle $x_n=(a_1,...,a_n),$ if it acts as a $3-$cycle in the first level we know that $a_{i}$ for $i\equiv j(\mathrm{mod}3)$ belong to one of the three parts of the tree.
+Moreover, the cycle data of each part is the same as that of $\sigma$, but the length of the cycles is divided by $3. $ We can visualise this in each of the disjoint cycles of $x_n,$ the fact that the action in the first level is $(0,1,2)$ means that the first corresponds to vertices of the form $0v$, the second to vertices of the form $1v$ and the third to $2v.$ We visualise this effect in the following diagram, given a cycle $x_n=(a_1,...,a_n),$ if it acts as a $3-$cycle in the first level, we know that $a_{i}$ for $i\equiv j(\mathrm{mod}3)$ belong to one of the three parts of the tree.

-Each of the disjoint cycles obtained has the same length and we notice that each disjoint cycle obtained acts in one of the the three parts of the tree.
+Each of the disjoint cycles obtained has the same length, and we notice that each disjoint cycle obtained acts in one of the three parts of the tree.
 The same holds for arbitrary elements as computing the cube is made disjoint cycle by disjoint cycle. \end{remark} We then compute the third power of $H_ngx_n$ and obtain the following: